AWS-Community-Nordics/awscommunitynordics.org/docs/communityday-fin2023.md

   <h2 class="mt-4">Workshop</h2>
   <p>In this workshop, Marcia Villalba, Principal Developer Advocate at AWS, will guide you through the Serverlessespresso workshop.</p>
   <p>
-    Serverlesspresso is a pop-up coffee shop that provides premium espresso drinks at conferences and events.
+    Serverlesspresso is a pop-up coffee shop that provideres premium espresso drinks at conferences and events.
     You will build a serverless application to help the shop to accept orders and notify customers when their drinks are ready.
 Have fun and get caffeinated!
   </p>
   <p>